utifytor/utify/README.md

 ## License

-Pick a license before publishing (AGPL-3.0 fits the "verifiable service" goal: anyone running a modified Utify must publish their changes).
+AGPL-3.0.
+Anyone running a modified Utify must publish their changes — which is the point.